-- 1.6 There is currently one confidential item scheduled for the 28 July 2016 Executive meeting.
+- 1.6 There are currently three confidential items scheduled for the 7 September 2017 Executive meeting.
 The required notice is attached as Appendix D and will be displayed at the Council.
-If any representations are received the five day notice will be issued on 20 July 2016.
-The item is: - EX3161 Shared Lives offer to the Royal Borough of Windsor and Maidenhead - 1.7 Details of decisions that Full Council, the Governance and Ethics Committee and the Personnel Committee are going to take are also included for ease of reference.
-It should, however, be noted that the 2012 Regulations only apply to Executive meetings. - 1.8 Publication of the Forward Plan remains a statutory requirement of the Local Authority.
+If any representations are received the five day notice will be issued on 30 August 2017.
+The items are: - EX3341 Proposed Property Investment (Paragraph 3 information relating to financial/business affairs of particular person) - 1.7 Details of decisions that Full Council, the Governance and Ethics Committee and the Personnel Committee are going to take are also included for ease of reference.
+It should, however, be noted that the 2012 Regulations only apply to Executive meetings. - 1.8 It should also be noted that any changes made to Executive Member Portfolios will be reflected in the Forward Plan once they are known. - 1.9 Publication of the Forward Plan remains a statutory requirement of the Local Authority.
 The Forward Plan, any General Exception Decision Notices and Notices of Private Decisions have to be available for inspection and also have to be published on the Council's website.

-Background Papers:
+Background Papers: None.

-None.